Government of Canada Supports Innovation in British Columbia

 WD funding will support up to 1,000 local jobs in communities across the province

-Small- and medium-sized businesses in British Columbia’s Science or knowledge put into practical use to solve problems or invent useful tools. sector have never experienced an economic crisis like the one brought on by COVID-19.
+Small- and medium-sized businesses in British Columbia’s technology sector have never experienced an economic crisis like the one brought on by COVID-19.
 Even seasoned entrepreneurs are struggling with uncertainty as they reassess budgets, redesign marketing strategies and prepare cash-flow projections.
 Over the past months, the Government of Canada has taken strong action to help these businesses keep employees, pay rent and get access to capital to cover costs.
 As our economy reopens, the federal government continues to make important investments to support BC’s technology sector.

 Today, the Honourable Mélanie Joly, Minister of Economic Development and Official Languages, and Minister responsible for Western Economic Diversification Canada (WD), announced $2,950,000 in federal support to help businesses in B.C.’s technology sector address the impact of COVID-19.
 This funding will benefit up to 2,500 innovative companies and support as many as 1,000 jobs.
 Up to half of these businesses are either owned or operated by women, youth or Indigenous people.
 This funding flows from the $304 million Regional Relief and Recovery Fund for Western businesses, announced by Minister Joly on May 13, 2020.

 Federal funding to help BC technology sector expand and support economic growth